Francis Biddle: Personal life

 Biddle died on October 4, 1968, of a heart attack at his summer home in Wellfleet, Massachusetts, on Cape Cod, at the age of 82.
-Biddle was interred at the St. Thomas' Church Cemetery in Whitemarsh, Pennsylvania.
+Biddle was interred at the St. Thomas' Church Cemetery in Whitemarsh Township, Pennsylvania.

 Writing

 Biddle's writing skills had long been in evidence prior to the release of his memoirs.
 In 1927, he wrote a novel about Philadelphia society, The Llanfear Pattern.
 In 1942, he wrote of his close association with Oliver Wendell Holmes 30 years earlier with a biography of the jurist, Mr. Justice Holmes, which was adapted into a 1946 Broadway play and a 1950 film entitled The Magnificent Yankee.
 Democratic Thinking and the War was published in 1944.
 His 1949 book, The World's Best Hope, looked at the role of the United States in the post-war era.
 He was elected a fellow of the American Academy of Arts and Sciences in 1963.